 The 2022 program

-The SIAL Paris 2022 edition will offer in its pop-up restaurant 4-hand menus specially designed by 10 renowned chefs for the show.
+The SIAL Paris 2022 edition offered in its pop-up restaurant 4-hand menus specially designed by 10 renowned chefs for the show.

-Each day, visitors and exhibitors will be able to taste a menu created by a new duo.
+Each day, visitors and exhibitors have tasted a menu created by a new duo.

 - Saturday, October 15th: Pierre Meneau (Auberge du Jeu de Paume*)

 - Sunday, October 16th: Irwin Durand (Le Chiberta*) / Mathieu Afonso (Hilton Opéra)